-Prior to meeting with Human Resources, new international faculty members must visit the Pensby Center to present the necessary immigration-related documents.
-Make your appointment with the Pensby Center by contacting Patti Lausch, Director of International Student and Scholar Services, 610-526-7390, plausch@brynmawr.edu.
+Prior to meeting with Human Resources, new international faculty members must visit the Impact Center for Community, Equity, and Understanding to present the necessary immigration-related documents.
+Make your appointment with the Impact Center for Community, Equity, and Understandingby contacting Patti Lausch, Director of International Student and Scholar Services, 610-526-7390, plausch@brynmawr.edu.